SidorenkoDD/BlackBoxFluid/README.md

+# Python PVT сompositional modeling  #

 Fluid compositional modeling with use of EOS

-# Python PVT сompositional modeling  #

-Модуль для композиционного моделирования PVT-свойств флюида

-## Описание ##
+## Description ##

-Данный модуль является результатом изучения композиционного моделирования флюида, активно дополняется и развивается.

-Автор старается избегать ошибок в расчетных модулях, но не гарантирует их отсутствия.
+This module is the result of a study into compositional fluid modeling and is being actively expanded and developed.

+The author strives to avoid errors in the calculation modules, but does not guarantee their absence.

 ## Реализованный функционал ##

-* Создание состава до С45
-* Проведение анализа стабильности двухфазного равновесия при заданных РТ условиях
-* Проведение flash-расчета при заданных РТ условиях
-* Построение фазовой диаграммы
+* Creation of a composition up to C45
+* Conducting a two-phase equilibrium stability analysis at given PT conditions
+* Conducting a flash calculation at given PT conditions
+* Calculating the saturation pressure at a given temperature
+* *Phase diagram construction - in progress*

-## Реализованные расчетные модули ##
+## Modules ##

-### УРС ###
+### EOS ###
 * Peng-Robinson Peneloux
 * SRK
-* *Brusilovsky EOS -  в работе*
+* *Brusilovsky EOS -  in progress*

-### Корреляции свойств С6+ компонент ###
+###  С6+ properties correlations  ###

 #### P critical ####
 * Kesler - Lee